serverless/serverless/CONTRIBUTING.md

 If your PR solves a specific open bug on our issue tracker or a feature request that we've decided to support, in that case opening a new issue is unnecessary.
 We just want to make sure we're aware of any work you'll be doing in advance so that we can help you along the way.
 Regardless of what you do, we appreciate you for just being in our community.

-Once you start working on a PR, please follow our Testing and Code Style guidelines bellow.
+Once you start working on a PR, please follow our Testing and Code Style guidelines below.
 We can't accept your PR if it fails in any of these two critical areas.
 Whenever you make or update a PR, 3 checks fire on this PR from Travis-CI and Coveralls.
 If the builds fail, we can't accept your PR.

 ### Testing Guidelines
-We're crazy about testing! we testing everything and we aim for 100% test coverage.
+We're crazy about testing! we test everything and we aim for 100% test coverage.
 For test coverage, we use Istanbul locally, and coveralls on our main repo.

 During development, please make sure your tests cover every single piece of code you write, you can easily check this coverage by opening the `index.html` file inside the `coverage` directory after you run the tests with `npm test`.